-Weigh accurately 4 g of the material into a 50 ml boiling tube, and add 32ml of water warmed at $50\pm1^{\circ}$ C. Shake the tube for 10 seconds.
-Place the tub in a water bath maintained at $50\pm1^{\circ}$ C for 5 minutes and shake the tube for one minute.
+Weigh accurately 4 gm of the material into a 50 mL boiling tube, and add 32mL of water warmed to $50\pm1^{\circ}$ C. Shake the tube for 10 seconds.
+Place the tube in a water bath maintained at $50\pm1^{\circ}$ C for 5 minutes and shake the tube for one minute.

-Fill the reconstituted milk into a 25 ml centrifuge tube and centrifuge for 10 minutes at 2000 rpm with a radius of 17 cm (giving a force of 770 g).
+Fill the reconstituted milk into a 25 mL centrifuge tube and centrifuge for 10 minutes at 2000 rpm with a radius of 17 cm (giving a force of 770 gm).
 Cool in a refrigerator or in ice until the fat solidifies (taking care that milk does not freeze).
 Remove the fat layer with spoon shaped spatula.
-Bring the milk to room temperature $(27\pm l^{\circ}C)$ .
+Bring the milk to room temperature (27±l°C).
 Break up the deposit with a glass rod.
 Cork the tube and shake vigorously until the liquid is homogenous.